drpetersonfernandes/SimpleLauncher/README.md

 When setting up the MAME emulator you should set SystemIsMAME to true `<SystemIsMAME>true</SystemIsMAME>` this way the application will load the game description into UI alongside the game filename.<br>
 When setting the EmulatorParameters you just need to put the folder where your games are located `<EmulatorParameters>-rompath "G:\OK\MAME\MAME Roms"</EmulatorParameters>`.<br>
-You can also launch MAME Roms using the Retroarch emulator just like the example below.<br>
+You can also launch MAME Roms using the Retroarch emulator.<br>
-Another way to launch MAME Roms is using RocketLauncher just like the example below.
+Another way to launch MAME Roms is using [RocketLauncher](https://www.rlauncher.com/) just like the example below.
 For this to work [RocketLauncher](https://www.rlauncher.com/) need to be configured to launch MAME Roms.<br><br>

 ```xml
 <SystemConfig>